MINES’ POLICY LIBRARY

 5.3 Alternate Resolution Process.
 The Alternate Resolution Process may be pursued when it has been determined to be the preferred process by both the Complainant and the Respondent.
 However, at any point in the process, either party can decline participation and the process reverts to the Formal Grievance Process.
 Additionally, the Title IX Coordinator can stop the Alternate Resolution Process if deemed inappropriate to move forward – such as the parties are not proceeding in good faith or the Respondent is not willing to acknowledge harm – and the process would then revert to the Formal Grievance process.

 The Facilitators are trained to facilitate the Alternate Resolution Process.
-The Title IX Office will typically assign two Facilitators per case.
+The Office of Institutional Equity & Title IX will typically assign two Facilitators per case.
 The Facilitators will typically be Mines employees; however, they may also be employees of an external organization.

 5.3.2.
 Preconference Meetings